JBerggren/tales/assumptions.md

 > What have you tried?

-> I was thinking maybe it was a css thing with overflow hidden, or a float.
-Or maybe the data binding was wrong, or some property is set that makes things hidden in some of the event handlers, or the data parsing...
+> I was thinking maybe it was a css thing with overflow hidden.
+Then I was thinking that maybe the data binding was wrong, or some property is set that makes things hidden in some of the event handlers.
+Maybe its the the data parsing...

 > Ok I see.
-There are a lot of moving parts and we don’t know where the problem is.
-Let’s Divide and Conquer
+There are a lot of different parts involved and you have been testing some things on different levels.
+You need to divide the problem in smaller parts to narrow down where the actual problem is.
+Divide and Conquer.

-> What?

-> When dealing with a bigger problem you need to break it down into smaller parts.
-That way you can deal with smaller issues methodically instead of just jumping around.

-> Ok, makes sense but where do I start?
+> Ok, but where do I start?

-> Check your assumptions

-> Huh?

-> You have already been looking at the most obvious problem areas.
-Now it is time to check your assumptions.
+> Let's start from the bottom and challenge your assumption.

 > What do you mean?

 > You are assuming that you are getting some data from the server and the problem is in the web page.
-Are you sure you are getting the data you want from the server?
+Let's challenge that assumption: Are you sure you are getting the data you want from the server?

+> I think so...

+> Well let's be sure.
 Use the browser developer tools , Fiddler, postman or any other tool  to check what data you are actually getting from the server.

 > Hmmm, that’s strange.
 I’m only getting five items… But why?

 > Well maybe there is some server side paging, or wrong parameters or a bug in the backend.
 But now you know where the problem is.

-> So I just spent an hour chasing ghosts?
+> So I just spent an hour chasing ghosts in the web page?

-> Hindsight is always 20/20 but it helps to really focus on what you know, challenge your assumptions and Divide and Conquer
+> Hindsight is always 20/20 but it helps to really focus on what you know and challenge your assumptions